 Any water lover would enjoy the Netherlands.
 There are so many ditches and canals around, that nearly every Dutch household seems to possess a water vehicle of some kind.
 At the Kinderdijk, I relish the chance of walking between the ditches that I often see from my trains and bus journeys.

 As for the birds, they absolutely thrive in this environment.
-Ducks, geese, coots, swans, herons and grebes keep me company on land.
-I enjoy the sound of birds having fun in the water and the smells from the nearby farm.
+Ducks, geese, coots, swans, herons and grebes make this place their home.
+I enjoy the sound of birds having fun in the water and the smell of nearby farms.

 Dutch history is littered with many destructive floods.
 The storms of 1280 and 1362 create new seas in the Netherlands.
 The one in 1703 is quite epic.
-And the list goes on.
 After the 1953 storms, where 1800 people perish, the Dutch start to take flood defences to heart.

 I bravely head back to the Museummolen Nederwaard near the entrance.
 Time starved package tourists make a beeline for this museum during their short stopover.
 At this windmill, I’m introduced to a Dutch family of 12 children who once lived in this tall, narrow, building.